The environment

 Locorotondo – Circular and charming

-Perched on a hill overlooking a beautiful valley, this Italian village is known for its characteristic white houses with pointed roofs and charming, flower-filled streets.
+Perched on a hill overlooking the beautiful Itria Valley, this Italian village is known for its characteristic white houses with pointed roofs and charming, flower-filled streets.
 The traditional architecture gives the village a unique charm and attracts many visitors each year who want to experience the authentic Italian atmosphere.

-Its hilly location offers panoramic views of the surrounding valleys and landscapes.
+Its hilly location offers panoramic views over the Itria Valley.
 The village is easily explored on foot thanks to the narrow streets and staircases that connect its various levels.
 Local cafés, small shops, and historic buildings make it a popular destination for tourists seeking tranquility, culture, and photogenic spots.

 Thanks to its combination of natural beauty and historic architecture, this village is one of the most visited and photographed spots in the region.
 It's ideal for travelers who want to discover authentic Italian villages and enjoy peaceful walks through picturesque streets.